ioi-foundation/dcrypt/docs/algorithms/types/README.md

 ## Sealed Traits (`sealed.rs`)

-The `Sealed` trait is used internally to prevent external crates from implementing certain DCRYPT traits (like `ValidKeySize` or algorithm compatibility traits).
+The `Sealed` trait is used internally to prevent external crates from implementing certain dcrypt traits (like `ValidKeySize` or algorithm compatibility traits).
 This ensures that only combinations vetted within the `algorithms` crate are considered valid, maintaining control over type safety.

 ## Purpose